Will you be the next expert of the future?

-- development and planning officer in the public administration
+- Development and planning officer in public administration

 Master of Arts degree provides eligibility for scientific postgraduate degree studies.
 Postgraduate degrees are doctoral and licentiate degrees.
 Degrees can be completed at the University of Turku or the graduates may choose to apply to any other university in Finland or abroad.

 Graduates from the Programme are eligible to apply for a position in the University of Turku Graduate School, UTUGS.
-The Graduate School consists of 16 Doctoral Programmes which cover all disciplines and doctoral candidates of the University.
+The Graduate School consists of Doctoral Programmes, which cover all disciplines and doctoral candidates of the University.

 Together with the Doctoral Programmes, the Graduate School provides systematic and high-quality doctoral training.
 UTUGS aims to train highly qualified experts with the skills required for both professional career in research and other positions of expertise.

 You are an eligible applicant for Master’s-level studies if: